mihai-bontea/Google-Hash-Code-2017-Final-Round/README.md

 | rue_de_londres.out | 5,565,044  |         5,565  |
 | **Final**          | 72,540,187 |       72,540   |

-This solution would have gotten place 48 in the competition.
-It is pretty flawed due to the fact that as multiple routers are added, this is not reflected in the 2D Segment Tree, which leads to a lot of overlaps with other routers.
+This solution is pretty flawed due to the fact that as multiple routers are added, this is not reflected in the 2D Segment Tree, which leads to a lot of overlaps with other routers.
 One fix attempted was to make the 2D Segment Tree hold the first 5 or 10 maximums so that we have more positions to choose from, but this comes at a great memory cost, and the execution time for the large dataset goes from 10 minutes to well over 90 minutes.

 ## Solution 2